ksivasenthil/aws-concepts/README.md

 Such commits will have messages - `# Adding back-dated files`

-# Order for script execution
+# order for script execution

 For the time being due to absence of other better alternative order in which the script files have to executed are listed here -